ragaveepk/CloudSimulation/README.md

-# Homework 1
+# Cloud Simulation

 ## Introduction
-This homework consists in creating different simulations using Cloud Sim Plus, on datacenters with multiple hosts,vms, cloudlets and analyze the results obtained;
+This project consists in creating different simulations using Cloud Sim Plus, on datacenters with multiple hosts,vms, cloudlets and analyze the results obtained;
 The simulation code has been written in Scala and can be compiled using SBT.